patchlevel/event-sourcing/docs/subscription.md

 ### Teardown

 Subscribers can have one `teardown` method that is executed when the subscription is removed.
-For this there is the attributes `Teardown`.
+For this there is the attribute `Teardown`.

 ```php
 use Doctrine\DBAL\Connection;